oracle/cloudtestdrive/AppDev/cloud-native/livelabs/combined/helidon-docker-kubernetes-complete/Combined-Helidon-Docker-Kubernetes-complete.md

 ### Additional optional modules in development.

-We are working on or exploring the posibility of a number of additional optional modules, these include integrating micro-services and serveless as part of your overall architecture, using an API Gateway, accessing your service with a chatbot, and building simple web front ends for your service.
+We are working on or exploring the possibility of a number of additional optional modules, these include integrating micro-services and serveless as part of your overall architecture, using an API Gateway, accessing your service with a chatbot, and building simple web front ends for your service.
 As these (and other) are completed they modules will be added here.
 If you have an interest in further additional modules please let us know and we'll see what we can do.

 ---